 It’s the New Year!
-Time to make personal resolutions and set goals for 2018.
-As you work through and prioritize your To Do list, Siedentopf Law has advice on some of the estate planning items you can tackle this year.
+Time to set goals and make personal resolutions.
+As you work through and prioritize your To-Do list, Siedentopf Law has advice on some of the estate planning items you can tackle this year.

-These are just a few of the estate planning items you can work on in 2018.
+These are just a few of the estate planning items you can work on in the upcoming year.
 For more information, or to set up an estate planning consultation, visit the Siedentopf Law website at EstateLawAtlanta.com or call us today at (404) 736 – 6066.

 © Sarah Siedentopf and Siedentopf Law, 2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Siedentopf Law and EstateLawAtlanta.com with appropriate and specific direction to the original content.